DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 Web-related specifications outside of the W3C or IETF.
 The WHATWG eventually forked the URL specification from IETF by creating the WHATWG URL Living Standard ({{URL-LS}}).
-From that point onwards, even though development of URIs and URLs continued at IETF, this work generally didn't lead to corresponding implementation changes in Web browsers.
+From that point onwards, even though development of URIs and URLs continued at the IETF, this work often didn't lead to corresponding implementation changes in Web browsers.

 Almost two decades later, the situation hasn't changed.
 The IETF still maintains URL/URI specifications that are authoritative in all contexts except the Web, while the WHATWG maintains a URL specification that is authoritative for Web browsers.
-Note that the use of the word authoritative here is somewhat of a stretch: neither of these standards bodies have any actual authority to enforce that their specifications be followed, and instead rely on implementers choosing to follow the specification.
+Note that the use of the word "authoritative" here is somewhat of a misnomer: neither of these standards bodies have any actual authority to enforce that their specifications be followed, and instead rely on implementers choosing to follow the specification.

 ## IPv6 Link-Local Addresses in URLs {#attempt-6874}

-As the Web gained in popularity, and increasing number of networked devices such as routers or printers started to incorporate Web servers as their primary means of communication.
+As the Web gained in popularity, an increasing number of networked devices such as routers or printers started to incorporate Web servers as their primary means of configuration.
 Many of these devices function properly without centralized IP addressing infrastructure, so there was interest in communicating with them using IPv6 link-local addresses.

 Over the course of 2012 and 2013, this led to the creation and publication of
 {{RFC6874}}, an update to the IETF URL specification that defines how to represent IP zone identifiers in URLs.
-This didn't lead to any implementation changes in Web browsers.
+The majority of Web browsers did not implement this change.
 The main concern from browsers what that such a change would require modifying many different components of the browser, with the associated security risks and maintenance costs.
-All browsers came to the conclusion that such a change was not worth the effort.
-Further examples of what made {{RFC6874}} complex to implement are listed in {{Section 2 of ?RFC6874BIS=I-D.ietf-6man-rfc6874bis-09}}.
+Almost all browsers came to the conclusion that such a change was not worth the effort.
+Further examples of what made {{RFC6874}} complex to implement are listed in {{Section 2 of ?DRAFT-6874BIS=I-D.ietf-6man-rfc6874bis-09}}.
 After browsers decided not to implement it, the WHAT URL Living Standard was updated to mark the zone identifier as "intentionally omitted" (see {{URL-ZONE-TRACKER1}}).
 The WHATWG subsequently rejected a request to add zone identifiers to their URL